MolarVerse/PQEnalyzer/README.md

-# Enalyzer
+# PQEnalyzer
-Analyzation of Molecular Dynamic Trajectories - PQ
+Energy and Parameter Analyzer of Molecular Dynamic Trajectories - PIMD-QMCF